New US travel rules: What you need to know about the changes prompted by Omicron - KRDO

 Yes, according to President Joe Biden’s announcement on Thursday of new measures aimed at curbing the pandemic.

-All inbound international travelers will soon be required to test within one day of departure for the United States.
+All inbound international travelers will be required to test within one day of departure for the United States starting Monday.

+All flights departing after 12:01 a.m.
+ET December 6 will abide by a new CDC testing order, which was posted Thursday evening.

 Currently, vaccinated travelers are required to test within three days of their departure.
 There is a requirement for foreign travelers arriving in the United States to be fully vaccinated.